-Starting out as a youth worker for Sheffield City Council in the early 1990s, I built my career as a music producer, performer and educator.
+Starting out as a youth worker for Sheffield City Council in the early 1990s, I forged a career as a music producer, performer and educator.
 By 1995 I had founded a non-profit organisation called the Music Making Movement, which provided free training and recording time for young people in Sheffield, UK.
 Our multi-media recording studio, established in 1999, enjoyed a number of successes before I left the UK in 2003.

 My expertise in this area stem from my practice as a youth worker.
-Focusing primarily on young people facing multiple disadvantages, I combine informal education methods with my love of multi-media production.
-Whether working in a school, youth centre, recording studio or freelance I use information and communication technologies (ICTs) as vehicle to reach a shared destination.
+Focusing on young people facing multiple disadvantages, I combine informal education methods with my love for multi-media production.
+Whether working in a school, youth centre, recording studio or freelance I use information and communication technologies (ICTs) as a vehicle to reach a shared destination.
 Of course, the journey (or process) is more significant than the destination (or outcome) in this line of work.

 Since that initial fusion of youth work practice and sociology I have pursued a number of related interests.
 As a practitioner with access to young people's actions, views and opinions, I developed my social and education research skills.
-Check my research page for more details.
+Check my publications page for more details.